luapower/website/www/md/get-involved.md

 Also, you may want to check the following:

-  * on Linux, run `mgit check-glibc-symvers` to check that you don't have any symbols that require glibc > 2.7.
+  * on Linux, run `mgit check-glibc-symvers` to check that you don't have any symbols that require GLIBC > 2.7.
 Also run `mgit check-other-symvers` to check for other dependencies that contain versioned symbols.
   * on OSX, run `mgit check-osx-rpath` to check that all library paths contain the `@rpath/` prefix.

-> A quick note about versioned symbols on Linux: glibc has multiple implementations of its functions inside, which can be selected in the C code using a pragma (.symver).
+> A quick note about versioned symbols on Linux:
+GLIBC has multiple implementations of its functions inside, which can be selected in the C code using a pragma (.symver).
 Leaving the insanity of that aside, when you link your binary, you will link against the symbol versions that you happen to have on your machine, and those will be the _minimum_